Self-Purification (Tazkiyat al-Nafs)

 Tazkiyat al-nafs in Islam is not perfection, not escape, not blind obedience,

-but conscious self-discipline rooted in God-given natural disposition (fitrah), guided by revelation, and carried by personal responsibility with no intermidiary standing between the human heart and God.
+but conscious self-discipline rooted in God-given natural disposition (fitrah), guided by revelation, and carried by personal responsibility with no intermediary standing between the human heart and God.

 QuranSage YouTube: